dhewm/dhewm.github.io/index.md

 The third (hopefully last) Release Candidate of the upcoming 1.5.5 release is available!

-You can **[download it at Github](https://github.com/dhewm/dhewm3/releases/tag/1.5.5_RC3)** (incl. builds for Windows and 64bit Linux).
+You can **[download it at Github](https://github.com/dhewm/dhewm3/releases/tag/1.5.5_RC3)** (incl. builds for Windows, macOS and 64bit Linux).

 **Changes since 1.5.5 RC2:**